 After leaving the tank for at least a day, it’s time to flush it out.

 Otherwise, you’ll be enjoying the taste of chlorinated water.
 The remaining bleach in the tank will add an unpleasant aftertaste and isn’t good for you to drink.
+It may also make the water cloudy.
 Empty the tank, refill it, and flush it out.

-Don’t forget to run fresh water through the pipes and faucets too!
+Don’t forget to run fresh water through the pipes and taps too!

 Some people will do this multiple times but once or twice should be enough.
 If you have a garden, use the water for your plants.

 Once you’ve finished cleaning your caravan water tank, it’s time to refill it with clean water.

 Add an inline water filter to increase the quality of your drinking water.

 Here’s what you need to ensure your tanks get a good cleanse.